 This included meetings with Parkdale Arts & Culture Centre’s live-work tenants, the community organizations currently operating in the Study Area, public survey and community organization surveys and public town hall meetings.
 View materials from the 2019 community engagement here:

 In December 2019, a report from City staff on the Parkdale Hub project was adopted by City Council.
 That report provided an overview of the findings from the first phase of the Feasibility Study and recommended next steps for moving the project forward.
 CreateTO and several other City divisions were directed to develop the following:

 - Operations and collaboration framework;

 - Affordable housing model;

 - Capital budget and financing model

-At the direction of City Council, the Parkdale Hub project will follow the guiding principles and objectives of the Housing Now Initiative, and 1303 Queen Street West will be included in the next group of properties to be considered for the Housing Now Initiative.
+At the direction of City Council, the Parkdale Hub project will be following the guiding principles and objectives of the Housing Now Initiative, and 1303 Queen St. W. will be considered for a future phase of the Housing Now Initiative.

 The Parkdale Hub project was one of CreateTO’s first projects launched under the new city-wide model to centralize the delivery of the City’s real estate services.
 The project is a great example of CreateTO serving as a catalyst for city-building and supporting the vibrancy of the community, while contributing to the City’s broader city-building objectives.